L30ZMine/ricks-texture-ripper/README.md

 </p>

 ## Download
-to download and run just grab a .exe from the releases tab on the right side ---->
+to download and run just grab the application from the releases tab on the right side ->

 ## Issues
 To report an issue use the "Issues" tab or the dedicated module inside the application under "Help" > "Report an Issue..."